archonic/limestone/README.md

 * Because this is a boilerplate, there are no migrations.
 Rely on schema.rb and use `rails db:setup` to create the db and seed.

 ## Pre-requisites

+### Development
 * Install [Docker](https://docs.docker.com/engine/installation/) and [Docker Compose](https://docs.docker.com/compose/install/)
 * A [Stripe](https://dashboard.stripe.com/register) account and a [Stripe API Key](https://stripe.com/docs/keys).

+### Test
+* A Codeship account.
+Other CI/CD is possible of course but Codeship is already setup.

+### Production
+* A cloud storage account compatible with ActiveStorage (AWS S3 is the default).
+* Because Docker is already configured, you probably want a Kubernetes host (GKE, AKS or DigitalOcean).

 ## Getting Started
 1. Clone this repository to your local system and `cd` into it: